Sasha Okun

-Biography
+Life and career

-Okun was born in 1949 in Saint Petersburg (then Leningrad), USSR.
+Okun was born in Saint Petersburg (then Leningrad), USSR on 12 May 1949.
 From 1961 to 1964, he began painting in the studio Solomon Levin at the Palace of Pioneers.
 Okun studied at Art School 190 from 1964 to 1966.
 Okun later studied at Stieglitz State Art and Industry Academy, where he graduated with Master of Arts in 1971.
 He taught drawing at the Art School Number 2 and in the House of Pioneers in Leningrad from 1972 to 1976.

 During this time, Okun was also a member of the "Alef" section of the underground art movement.
 He exhibited at the first exhibition of non-conformist art in the "Gaza" Palace of Culture.
 Okun also exhibited at the "Nievsky" Palace of Culture in Leningrad, as well as in the Museums of Contemporary Art in Erevan (Armenia) and museums and galleries in the United States.
 He immigrated to Israel in 1979.